The realities of Primerica’s multi-level marketing scheme

 Once you obtain a state insurance license and become a Primerica agent, you can sell some of Primerica’s term life insurance.

 And when you have a financial advisor license, can you see Primerica’s full range of products.

 Primerica MLM compensation plan

-The main problem with Primerica’s multi-level marketing scheme is its compensation plan, which pays representatives way below the national average.
+The main problem with this (like most mlm’s), multi-level marketing scheme is its compensation plan, which pays representatives way below the national average.

 In 2010, Primerica was reported to have over 100,000 representatives selling the company’s financial products, with individual earnings averaging $5,156 per year